Signed in as:

 To protect and enhance the aquatic ecosystem of Norway Lake, Norway Brook and adjacent waterways for the benefit of all who enjoy time on or near the water.

-A record 50% of property owners on Norway Lake and Norway Brook chose to support the association with their dues and donations last year.
+More than 50% of property owners on Norway Lake and Norway Brook chose to support the association with their dues and donations last year.
 That is twice the average membership rate for lake associations around the state.
 Together, we've accomplished much!

 Membership dues fund the basic operations of the association, including the control of the invasive plant Curly-leaf pondweed which otherwise grows in dense mats that make parts of the lake inaccessible in late spring and early summer.